-ROANOKE RIVER BASIN BI-STATE COMMISSION 2010 ANNUAL REPORT
+VIRGINIA ROANOKE RIVER BASIN ADVISORY COMMITTEE

+2010 ANNUAL REPORT

-Executive Summary
+Virginia Roanoke River Basin Advisory Committee Executive Summary

-The Roanoke River Basin Bi-State Commission was established in the executive branch of state government.
-Duties and powers of the Bi-State Commission are pursuant to Virginia Code § 62.1-69.37.
+The Virginia Roanoke River Basin Advisory Committee (VRRBAC) was established in the executive branch of state government as an advisory committee to the Virginia delegation to the Roanoke River Basin Bi-State Commission.
+VRRBAC assists the delegation in fulfilling its duties and carrying out the objectives of the Commission pursuant to Virginia Code § 62.1-69.39.